 - D. The amendment is appropriate as measured by at least one of the following criteria: - 1.
 It corrects identified error(s) in the provisions of the plan. - 2.
-It represents a logical implementation of the plan. - 3.
-It is mandated by changes in federal, state, or local law. - 4.
+It represents a logical implementation of the plan.

+- 3. It is mandated by changes in federal, state, or local law. - 4.
 It is otherwise deemed by the council to be desirable, appropriate, and proper.

-The City Council has deemed the amendment desirable, appropriate, and proper to advance the long-term vision of the City set forth in the 2012 Dayton Forward Plan.
+Findings: The City Council has deemed the amendment desirable, appropriate, and proper to advance the long-term vision of the City set forth in the 2012 Dayton Forward Plan.
 The vision included specific goals related to revitalizing the central business core by improving the form of the built environment within the City's CBO.
 In February of 2023, the City Council included the CBO design standard update as a high priority objective toward creating a livable community that is aesthetically pleasing, affordable, inviting, and with a vibrant and diverse economy.
 For the reasons enumerated above, staff find this criterion is satisfied.

 VI.
-CITY COUNCIL ACTION - Sample Motion
+PLANNING COMMISSION ACTION - Sample Motion

-A councilor may make a motion to either:
+A Planning Commissioner may make a motion to either:

-- 1. Adopt the staff report and recommend the City Council approve the amendments.
-A sample motion is: - I move the City Council adopt the staff report and approve LA 2023-02. - 2.
-Adopt a revised staff report with changes City Council approve the revised amendments.
-A sample motion is: - I move the City Council adopt a revised staff report with the following revisions...state the revisions...and recommend the City Council approve the revised amendments. - 3.
+- Adopt the staff report and recommend the City Council approve the amendments.
+A sample motion is: - I move the Planning Commission adopt the staff report and recommend the City Council approve the amendments. - 2.
+Adopt a revised staff report with changes by the Planning Commission and recommend the City Council approve the revised amendments.
+A sample motion is: - I move the Planning Commission adopt a revised staff report with the following revisions...state the revisions...and recommend the City Council approve the revised amendments. - 3.
 Recommend the City Council deny the proposed amendments.
-A sample motion is:

-I move the City Council deny the proposed amendments for the following reasons...and state the reasons for the denial.

-4. Continue the hearing to a date/time certain.
-A sample motion is:

-I move the City Council continue the hearing to a date (state the date) and time (state the time) to obtain additional information and state the information to be obtained.
+A sample motion is: - I move the Planning Commission recommend the City Council deny the proposed amendments for the following reasons...and state the reasons for the denial. - Continue the hearing to a date/time certain.
+A sample motion is: 4. - I move the Planning Commission to continue the hearing to a date (state the date) and time (state the time) to obtain additional information and state the information to be obtained.